Fixin's for People Who Like Food

 1 Pinch Ground Black Pepper

-Up to 1.5 Tablespoons Vegetable Oil or Rendered Fat
+Up to 1.5 Tablespoons Rendered Fat (lard or beef tallow) or Vegetable Oil

 1 Tablespoon Vegetable Oil